 Alaska Packing List – Emergency

 - Medical Splint.
-Check if your first aid kit is equipped with First Aid Medical Splint.
+Check if your first aid kit is equipped with a First Aid Medical Splint.
 It is very important that have one.
 It protects and stabilizes injured arms and legs.
 It’s lightweight, compact, easy to pack, perfect for hiking and camping.

 - Don’t forget your Medications and Painkillers that work for you.